GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Evaluation methodology

+On \gls{gpu} platforms, PMT interfaces with NVIDIA’s NVML library to collect instantaneous device-level power measurements for the \gls{gpu} board.
+System-level measurements additionally account for the host CPU, while chip-level \gls{gpu} power is not directly observable with the available instrumentation.
+For state-of-the-art implementations that are not publicly available, as in \textit{Chacón et al.}~\cite{chacon2014thread}, direct power measurements cannot be reproduced.
+In these cases, we report the \gls{tdp} as a best-effort proxy and explicitly indicate this limitation.

-The ZCU104 evaluation kit is designed as a standalone system with two key power rails that provide energy to nearly all onboard components.
-The primary power rail supplies power to the DRAM controller, the DRAM itself, the hard-IP cores, and the \a{pl}, among others.
-The secondary power rail supplies power to the utilities and peripherals, such as the external SD card used to boot the operating system.
-To monitor the current supplied by these power rails, we use registers mapped within the hard-IP cores.
-As the board functions as a standalone system, we calculate the total energy consumption by summing the readings from both power rails.
-For the main power rail, we take advantage of the sensors interface of the PMT library, which provides accurate measurements of voltage and current.
-Our tests show that the readings from the secondary power rail are consistent and stable, regardless of the workload.
-Therefore, we treat this value as a constant when calculating overall energy consumption on the FPGA board for \hwname{}.
+The ZCU104 evaluation kit operates as a standalone system and exposes three power meters through registers mapped within the hard-IP cores: (i) a primary power rail supplying the \gls{dram} controller, \gls{dram}, hard-IP cores, and the \a{pl}; (ii) a secondary power rail supplying auxiliary utilities and peripherals, such as the external SD card used to boot the operating system; and (iii) a sensor measuring the total board power supply.
+We consider device-level power as the aggregation of the primary and secondary rail measurements, which account for the \gls{fpga} chip and \gls{dram}, while system-level power corresponds to the total board measurement.